pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Matched Filter

-A matched filter is a system who maximize the signal to noise ratio of the output.
+A matched filter is a system that maximizes the signal to noise ratio of the output.
 The impulse response of those filters are equal to the reversed input.
-Since Pine can use variables as index we can do such filters using the following code:
+Since Pine allows a variable index, we can build such filters using the following code:

 ```
 filter(x,y) =>